 That massive spend is representative of where the post office is today in terms of its reliance on brokers.
 The USPS’ work with brokers has increased by multiples over the past nine years, according to a Culhane Meadows analysis of its top suppliers.

 For example, in 2013, just three brokerage businesses, totaling $85 million, were among the Postal Service’s top 150 vendors.
-Last year, the same least included at least 11 brokerage service businesses totaling more than $620 million in expenditures.
+Last year, the same list included at least 11 brokerage service businesses totaling more than $620 million in expenditures.
 This is a far cry from how the USPS had traditionally handled trucking, working with a handful of dedicated trucking companies with whom the post office had developed long-standing agreements.

 So why the sudden change?

 Many believe this is due to efforts from Postmaster General Louis Dejoy to run the post office more like a business than a government agency.
 Under his direction, the Postal Service has intensified efforts to “modernize” its transportation system.
 This involves using tools that shippers in the private sector have long utilized, such as a digital load board where freight bids are posted and a digital transportation management system.

 That all sounds pretty good – better systems, more streamlined practices, fast and more efficient mail and deliveries – everybody wins, no?